DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

       link_target: "/tta-service"
       icon: "icon-person"
 ---
 Teacher Training Advisers give you free, one-to-one help and support.

-They're all former teachers with lots of experience, so they know the process inside and out.
+They're all former teachers with lots of experience, so they know the process inside out.

 $get-a-tta$